6 Things to Expect in Your First Year of Customer Insurance Reviews

 Don’t get discouraged.

-High no-show rates are natural during the first year or so.
+High no-show rates are typical during the first year or so.

 And keep in mind that there are benefits to the customer outreach even when they don’t show up to the appointment: No Show?
 Not the end of the world.